Short-barreled rifle: Legislative history

-United States of America
+United States

 The United States' regulation of short-barreled rifles was the result of the National Firearms Act of 1934 which also imposed restrictions on short barreled shotguns, suppressors and machine guns.
 The reasoning for the restrictions on short-barrelled rifles and shotguns was not because they are more dangerous, but rather to prevent circumventing of the act's ban on handguns.
 However, the handgun ban was removed from the act prior to it being passed.

 Short-barreled rifle (SBR) is a legal designation in the United States, referring to a shoulder-fired, rifled firearm, made from a rifle, with a barrel length of less than 16 in or overall length of less than 26 in, or a handgun fitted with a buttstock and a barrel of less than 16 inches length.
 In the United States, an SBR is an item regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) as a Title II weapon.
 In the absence of local laws prohibiting ownership, American civilians may own an SBR provided it is registered with the ATF, and a $200 tax is paid prior to taking possession of or creating the firearm.
+This tax is scheduled to reduce to $0 as of Jan 1 2026, under the One Big Beautiful Bill Act (OBBBA), which was enacted July 4th the previous year.
+This elimination of cost but retention of the paperwork was a compromise position taken up by the OBBBA, which originally included outright removal of SBRs and suppressors from the NFA in the version first passed by Congress.
+However, the Senate parliamentarian, the non–partisan referee of such things, determined removal was non–budgetary, and therefore not allowable in a reconciliation (budgetary) bill.
+In order to avoid needing 60 votes to pass, impossible with no Democratic Party members willing to vote against the party whip, the compromise was adopted and later confirmed in the House and signed into law.
+As the basis for legality of the NFA is the power of taxation, this elimination of the taxation is expected to result in a ruling by the Roberts Supreme Court to repeal/moot these sections of the law.
+As both classes of item (SBRs and suppressors/silencers) are wildly popular with gun owners, this is likely to spur demand.
+Once a firearm or firearm attachment is common and widespread and not dangerous and/or unusual, the Roberts Court will likely rule unconstitutional any unnecessary restriction on their sale.